Celebrating 375 Years!

 - 10am to 4pm: Grist Mill Open House

-- Wampanoag Summer Camp at Mill Creek Park (across from Town Hall)
+- Wampanoag Summer Camp at Town Hall Square Park

 May 28: Talk of the Town Speakers Series -“Herb Gardens during the Puritan and Colonial Period” with Carolyn McMorraw, Master Gardener –Sandwich Glass Museum, Hirschmann Theater, 129 Main St. Sandwich, MA.
 508-888-0251 Seating is limited.
 Doors open at 6:30pm, program begins at 7.
 MORE INFO…

 June 14: Heritage Day – The day starts with a March of the Descendants from the original families with church bells ringing and students singing our original song “We Love Sandwich,” proclamations by our elected officials, student poems, and 100 musicians playing a new composition written by our students.
 In the afternoon the festivities continue at SHS with an all-town photograph, picnic, cupcake competition with celebrity judges, games, music, Silly Sally, the Suspenders, Wally the Green Monster and the Bourne Braves vs. the Falmouth Commodores CCBL game.